pantheon-systems/documentation/source/content/external-libraries.md

 ---
 title: External Libraries on Pantheon
 description: Learn to incorporate external libraries on the Pantheon Website Management Platform.
-tags: [services]
+tags: [code,libraries,plugins,modules]
 categories: [platform]
-reviewed: "2020-01-29"
+reviewed: "2020-05-18"
 ---

 There are some scenarios when an external library is required.
-Pantheon has installed a number of common libraries that are available on the platform.
+The Pantheon platform includes a number of PHP extensions and common libraries that are available for use.

 ## wkhtmltopdf